- A contagious and often fatal viral disease

 Q: Why don’t we just wall off this entire region and cease all travel in and out?
 Desperate times call for desperate measures.

 There’s no evidence that works.
 When local police enforced a blockade of West Point, a slum neighbourhood and Ebola hotspot in Monrovia, Liberia, violence erupted as fears of the disease and of starvation spread.
-The quarantine is fairly easy to get through, if you have a little money for a bribe, and people are getting to and from work from West Point by swimming along the coast.
+The quarantine is fairly easy to get through, if you have a little money for a bribe, and people got to from work from West Point by swimming along the coast.

 Restricting access to Ebola-affected regions makes it harder to get food and supplies where they need to go.
 The price of staples is skyrocketing, and the World Food Programme has had to step in to fill the need.